-The 2014 Prado was named in tribute to Manny’s wife Maria – Prado is her maiden name which means “meadows” in Spanish.
+The 2014 Frias Family Vineyard Prado was named in tribute to Manny’s wife Maria – Prado is her maiden name which means “meadows” in Spanish.
 This wine was sourced from a premium vineyard in Oakville not far from Screaming Eagle.
 Shows an initial sweetness of dessert spice on the bouquet along with aromas of fig, blackberry and ripe plum.
 As it opens deeper darker aromas continue to develop.
 Well layered aromatics.
 To be sure, this is a big wine but it still has balance.
 Fairly smooth texture.
 The finish has nice ‘oomph’ both in flavor and structure.
 Fernando indicates there is a certain sexy quality about the style of this wine along with several of their other reds.

 Tastings are for serious enthusiasts and are held in north Napa (by appointment only) in a two-story set of offices appropriately called the Cooperage Square Business Center.
 Their tasting room is referred to as ‘the man cave’.
-This location is ideal as it is right next to Highway 29 on the north bound side.
+This location is ideal as it is right next to Highway 29 on the north bound direction.
 Tastings are private.
 At the time of our latest update, this small complex is home to one other Napa producer – although over the years other wine producers or wine related businesses have been tenants for short periods of time.

 They currently produce around 4,000 cases annually with select distribution in a variety of states including New York, Texas and Florida.
 We have seen select wines by the glass and on the extensive wine list at the legendary and iconic Bern’s Steakhouse in Tampa, Florida.
 Their wines also see some distribution in British Columbia and Alberta as well as in Japan.
 For more information or to become a member of their mailing list, visit: www.friasfamilyvineyard.com